eficode-academy/git-katas/basic-commits/README.md

 # Git Kata: Basic Commits
-This kata will introduce you to the commands `git add` and `git commit`.
+This kata will introduce you to the `git add` and `git commit` commands.

 This is a very introductory kata. if you have used `git status`, `git log --oneline --graph`, `git add` and `git commit` extensively you should probably skip it.